by Wyn Hilty

 De Niro.
 Snipes.
 The Fan.

 The Fan is a 1996 thriller starring Robert De Niro as a knife salesman with an unhealthy obsession with a professional baseball star (played by Wesley Snipes).
-(Thanks to Michael Gilstrap for pointing out that in the film Snipes plays baseball, not football.)
+(Thanks to Michael Gilstrap for correcting that in the film Snipes plays baseball, not football.)

 Oh, sorry, I was becoming Judd Nelson there.